dmarange/CMD-Lab/Beginner's Guide/choosing-a-terminal.md

 # Choosing A Terminal

-The terminal is your primary way of interacting with files and running commands on the Compute Canada cluster.
+The terminal is your primary way of interacting with files and running commands on Alliance Canada clusters (including Fir at SFU).
 Most operating systems include a built-in terminal (e.g., Command Prompt on Windows), but third-party tools often provide a better user experience.
 ## Windows - GitBash
 - Download GitBash here: https://git-scm.com/download/win